Vanishing lines in chromatic homotopy theory

 \subsection{Motivation and main theorem}

-Chromatic homotopy theory originated with Quillen's remarkable observation of the relationship between the homotopy groups of the complex cobordism spectrum and the Lazard ring \cite{Quillencobordism}.
-Later on, the work of Miller--Ravenel--Wilson on periodic phenomena in the stable homotopy groups of spheres \cite{MillerRavenelWilson} and Ravenel's nilpotence conjectures led to what is now called the chromatic point of view.
-It is a powerful tool that studies periodic phenomena in the stable homotopy category by analyzing the algebraic geometry of smooth one-parameter formal groups.
-The moduli stack of formal groups has a stratification by height, which corresponds to localization with respect to the Lubin--Tate theories $E_h$, $h \geq 0$.
-This stratification organizes the search for large scale phenomena in stable homotopy theory.
+Chromatic homotopy theory originated with Quillen's groundbreaking observation of the relationship between the homotopy groups of the complex cobordism spectrum and the Lazard ring \cite{Quillencobordism}.
+Subsequently, the work of Miller, Ravenel, and Wilson on periodic phenomena in the stable homotopy groups of spheres \cite{MillerRavenelWilson} and Ravenel's conjectures gave rise to what is now called the chromatic point of view.
+This approach is a powerful tool for studying periodic phenomena in the stable homotopy category by analyzing the algebraic geometry of smooth one-parameter formal groups.
+The moduli stack of formal groups has a stratification by height, and this stratification serves as an organizing framework for exploring large-scale phenomena in stable homotopy theory.

 Consider the Lubin--Tate spectrum $E(k,\Gamma_h)$ associated with a formal group law $\Gamma_h$ of height $h \geq 1$ over a finite field $k$ of characteristic $p$.
 Up to an \'etale extension, these theories depend only on the height.
 For the sake of clarity, we will implicitly choose a formal group law $\Gamma_h$ defined over $\mathbb{F}_p$ (i.e. the height-$h$ Honda formal group law) and a field $k$, and write $E_h = E(k, \Gamma_h)$.